Prachi060604/Movie-Recommender-System/README.md

-# Movie-Recommender-System
+# 🎬 Movie Recommender System

-This is a Content-Based Movie Recommender System built using Python, pandas, scikit-learn, and Streamlit.
-It recommends similar movies based on metadata such as genres, cast, crew, and keywords.
-The project computes similarity scores using cosine similarity on feature vectors generated from movie content.
+This is a personalized movie recommendation web app that suggests similar movies based on their content.
+The system uses metadata like genre, cast, keywords, and overview to find relationships between movies.
+Built with Python and Streamlit, it offers an interactive interface and displays posters using data fetched from the TMDb API.

-## Features
+## 🔍 Key Features

-Recommends top 5 similar movies based on user selection
+- Suggests top 5 movies similar to a selected title

-Uses movie metadata (title, genres, overview, keywords, cast, crew)
+- Uses movie content such as genres, cast, and plot overview

-Text vectorization using CountVectorizer
+- Converts text data into vectors using CountVectorizer

-Similarity matrix built using Cosine Similarity
+- Calculates similarity scores using cosine similarity

-Interactive Streamlit Web App UI
+- User-friendly web interface built with Streamlit

-Poster images fetched using TMDb API
+- Movie posters and info retrieved via TMDb API